 3 Steps to Take an Instagram-worthy House Plant Photo

 The fall gardening season has arrived, and while some are planting perennials, trees or shrubs, it’s also a time for house plants to shine!
-There’s many indoor plants to choose from here on America’s Online Garden Center including the prized Fiddle Leaf Fig tree and Split Leaf Philodendron Monstera.
+There’s many indoor plants to choose from here on America’s Online Garden Center including the prized Fiddle Leaf Fig or Split Leaf Philodendron Monstera.

 After receiving your plant from Garden Goods Direct, it's time to show it off with the world of social media!
 We love receiving #GGDplantlove mail from our customers, and want to share a few tips to help you show off your plant’s good side.